akmcafee/AWS-SAA-C02/README.md

 #### DEMO - My First EC2 Instance
 - A Security Group can be applied to many network interfaces on many EC2 instances.
 It doesn't have to be 1 per instance or network interface.

+#### Simple Storage Service (S3) Basics
+- Global storage platform - Region based / resilient
+    - Can withstand failure of an AZ
+- Public service, unlimited data and multi-user
+- Good for movies, audio, photos, text, and large data sets
+- Economical and accessible via the UI, CLI, API, and HTTP
+- Delivers objects and buckets
+    - buckets are containers for objects

+S3 Objects
+- An object in S3 is made up of 2 main components, and some associated metadata.
+    - **Object Key** is similar to a filename.
+        - So if you have the object key and bucket, assuming you have the proper permissions, you can access the object.
+    - **Object Value** is the content, or data, being stored.
+        - **Object size can range from 0 bytes to 5 TB**
+    - Other attributes of an S3 object
+        - Version ID, Metadata, Access Control, Subresources

+S3 Buckets
+- Buckets have primary home regions, and never leave that region, unless you configure it to leave the region.
+    - By keeping a bucket in a region, you can control the laws and rules that apply to that data.
+    - Blast radius is the region.
+If a major failure occurs (natural disaster or data corruption), the effects will be contained within the region.
+    - **Bucket names must be globally unique.**
+        - 3-63 characters, all lower case, no underscores, start with lowercase letter or number, can't be formatted like an IP address (e.g. 1.1.1.1)
+    - Buckets can hold an unlimited number of objects.
+    - Bucket structure is flat.
+All objects are stored at the same level.
+There is no nesting.
+        - There are no **real** folders in S3.
+S3 will present objects as being contained in folders when the object name includes a prefix, e.g. /old/koala1.jpg, but in reality, no folder actually exists.
+    - Bucket limits per account:
+        - **100 soft limit**
+        - **1000 hard limit** - making limit increase requests through support along the way

+S3 Patterns and Anti-patterns
+- S3 is an **object** store, not *file* or *block*
+    - Not good for Windows server using S3 as a network file storage location.
+That should be  *file* storage.
+    - You can't mount an S3 bucket. e.g. K:/ or /images
+    - Great for large scale data storage, distribution, or upload
+    - Great for offloading as it's cheaper to get old content off storage of more expensive server instances. e.g. old blog posts from your website and point your users to the S3 bucket for that content.
+    - Should be your default storage location for INPUT and/or OUTPUT to MANY AWS services.

+#### DEMO - My First S3 Bucket
+- Untick checkbox for "Block *all* public access" only means that you're removing the safety mechaism that allows you to take further steps to make objects in your bucket publicly accessible.
+- Amazon Resource Name (ARN)
+    - Every resource in AWS has a unique ARN.
+    - Format is always the same: arn:PARTITION:SERVICE NAME:SERVICES:SERVICES:RESOURCE NAME
+- Clicking the link under Object URL attempts to view the object as an unauthenticated user which is blocked by default.
+To view the object with your own AWS permissions, select Open from the Object Actions menu.